How to Evaluate the Information Sources You Find

 • Magazines for Libraries.
 Cheryl LaGuardia, editor.
 Annual New York: Bowker.

-Call number: Olin Reference Z 6941 .K21 +.
-Latest edition shelved behind the Olin reference desk
+Call number: Uris Library Stacks Z 6941 .K21 +.
+The latest edition is shelved near the Olin Reference desk

 Evaluations of journals, magazines, and newspapers.
 Earlier editions in the Uris Library Stacks.